Skip to content

 Troubleshooting

-If mlflow ui reports an out-of-date or unknown database revision, start Lerim once with tracing enabled.
+For the legacy SQLite fallback only: if mlflow ui reports an out-of-date or unknown database revision, start Lerim once with tracing enabled.
 Lerim checks the MLflow schema at startup and will upgrade compatible databases.
 If MLflow cannot migrate the recorded revision, Lerim backs up the incompatible DB under ~/.lerim/observability/backups/ and creates a fresh trace DB.